officelifehq/docs/docs/documentation/grow/skills.md

 ## Updating a skill

 On your employee’s profile page, you can’t update a skill.
-In order for you to update a skill, you simply need to remove it from the list of your skills and create a new one.
+In order for you to update a skill, you need to remove it from the list of your skills and create a new one.

 That being said, an administrator can update the name of a skill from the list of skills in the Company tab.
 When changing this name, it will be reflected everywhere.